hjson/hjson/pages/syntax.md

 - if your key includes a punctuator or space
 - if your string starts with a punctuator

-Note that quoteless strings do not use escapes and include everything up to the end of the line, excluding trailing whitespace.

-Braces for the root object are optional.

 <a href="rfc.html" target="_blank">View the RFC draft</a>